hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 least 50 times and commonly about 100 times larger than the size of the settlement itself (box 6.11).

-## Box 6.11 Power densities of traditional urban energy supply and use {.featuretitle}
+Box 6.11 Power densities of traditional urban energy supply and use

 With average per capita food intakes of about 9 MJ/day originating, as preindustrial diets usually did, overwhelmingly (90%) from plant foods,